tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/1996_Shaw_Shah_IntPsychogeriatr_Squalor_Syndrom_and_psychogeriatric_admissions.md

 	- Home help
 	- Attendence to day centres

+%%
-%% some studies don't have an intervention, essentially what was being tested for %%
+some studies don't have an intervention, essentially what was being tested for [I:: key measurements with marital and living status, level of dependency at admission and discharge, length of admission, principle diagnosis, number of services utilised prior to admission]
+%%

 ## Control

+%%
-%% some studies may not have a clear control population %%
+[C:: 17 patients without squalor syndrom were selected for comparison] some studies may not have a clear control population
+%%

 ## Outcome